Lessons

 By Noelia Trujillo

-If there’s one thing every mom can agree with, it’s that life gets busy sometimes.
+If there’s one thing every mom can agree with, it’s that life gets busy,

 Carving out time for you and the kids to work on your wellness can feel like a juggling act.

-Your healthy endeavors, like going to the gym or attending a fitness class, can often mean finding someone to watch the kids.
+Incorporating healthy activities like going to the gym or a fitness class often means finding someone to watch the kids.

 Meanwhile, making time for their activities, like playing soccer or running around the park, usually means mama sits on the sidelines.